baya1235/Scoring-synchronization-between-motion-and-music/README.md

 Overview:
 This repository contains code and resources for scoring the relationship between motion and music.
-    The methods presented here were tested on synthetic data To run the code and test the different metric  :
+    The methods presented here were tested on synthetic data To run the code and test the different metrics :

-1. `python main_test.py
+1. python main_test.py

 Citation: